A Technology Course for Thoughtful Educators (with Extra Support!)

 How the Course Works

 You’ll start each module with a short reading assignment.
 This is where we explore the process, consider its instructional value, and look at how it can enhance learning in multiple ways.
+Completing these reading assignments is essential for understanding the pedagogy and successfully completing the projects.

-Next, you’ll review your project checklist to understand the requirements of your hands-on project.
+Next, you’ll review the project checklist to understand the requirements of your hands-on project.
 For most projects, an advanced option has been added to offer extra challenge to those who master the process easily.

 The JumpStart Community